 Experts at the opening session of the Conference.
 Photo: Tam Anh General Hospital

-The causes are due to the irrational use of antibiotics at all levels of the health care system such as inappropriate prescriptions, poor hospital infection control, antibiotic use in aquaculture, animal husbandry and in the community...
-In particular, people's arbitrary use of antibiotics, arbitrarily increasing or decreasing or skipping doses also increases the risk of antibiotic resistance.
+The causes are due to the irrational use of antibiotics at all levels of the health care system such as inappropriate prescriptions, poor hospital infection control, antibiotic use in aquaculture, in animal husbandry and in the community...
+In particular, people using antibiotics on their own, arbitrarily increasing or decreasing or skipping doses also increases the risk of antibiotic resistance.

 Professor Ngo Quy Chau spoke at the opening ceremony of the Conference.
 Photo: Tam Anh General Hospital